usdoj-crt/crt-portal/docs/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-_these will eventually be enforced by CircleCI; we need to set that up at the USDOJ org level_

 + [ ] If front end or functionality change, run locally and check http://0.0.0.0:8000/report/.
 + [ ] [Tests pass](https://github.com/USDOJ/crt-portal/#tests)